The BEST Chocolate Chip Cookies

 Do not overbeat the flour

-To be honest, this applies to most bakes, whether chocolate chip cookies, cakes, pastry, etc. Flour starts to develop strength very easily, the more you move it around.
-This is why it is kneaded for bread to develop that strength and elasticity, but that is certainly not what we want when baking cakes or cookies.
+To be honest, this applies to most bakes, whether chocolate chip cookies, cakes, pastry, etc. Once added to a mixture, flour starts to develop strength the more you move it around.
+This is why bread dough is kneaded for so long, it allows the flour to develop strength and become elastic.
+Not so for cookies, cakes and pastries though.

 Alternatives